tylimbach/RubiksCubeAI/README.md

 - Solve the cube using the most popular speedsolving method for humans: CFOP

 ## Installation

-Download or clone the repository.
-Requires Python 3 (tested on Python 3.9).
+You must have Python 3 installed.
+The project was tested on Python 3.9.

-Run from within the rubiks-cube folder.
+Download the repository folder on github.
+Navigate to the project folder and run main.py from the command line.

 ```
 python3 main.py